TRaSH-Guides/Guides/includes/cf-descriptions/dv.md

 <!-- markdownlint-disable MD041-->
 **DV**<br>

-This custom format is a sort of "catch-all" for all the Dolby Vision-related formats.
+This Custom Format serves as a catch-all for all Dolby Vision–related formats.

-Depending on the source (WEB-DL, Bluray, or Remux) this format will match the following:
+Depending on the source (WEB-DL, Blu-ray, or Remux), it matches the following formats:

-- With Remuxes, it means that it will have `DV HDR10`/`DV HDR10+`.
+- **Remuxes:** Include `DV HDR10` or `DV HDR10+`
-- With Bluray encodes, it means it will have `DV HDR10`/`DV HDR10+`.
+- **Blu-ray encodes:** Include `DV HDR10` or `DV HDR10+`
-- With WEB-DL, it means 99% it will only support Dolby Vision without `HDR10` fallback (Incompatible devices will playback with blown out pinks and greens, if you have this issue always make sure you also add the following [Custom Format](#dv-webdl) with a score of `-10000`)
+- **WEB-DL:** In most cases, only Dolby Vision is present without an `HDR10` fallback.
+On incompatible devices, this can cause severe color issues such as blown-out pinks and greens.
+If you encounter this issue, make sure to also add the `DV (WEBDL)` format with a score of `-10000`
 <!-- markdownlint-enable MD041-->